atom/atom/docs/converting-a-text-mate-bundle.md

 You should see a message print out with details about the `apm init` command.

-If you do not, launch Atom and run the _Atom > Install Shell Commmands_ menu to install the `apm` and `atom` commands.
+If you do not, launch Atom and run the _Atom > Install Shell Commands_ menu to install the `apm` and `atom` commands.

 ### Convert the Package